neecto/bevy-snake/README.md

 module architecture with plugins.
 There a some issues still with the game but I'm not sure if I will get back to it and fix them.
 Here's what's in the code so far:
 - Division by plugins for major game entities, which in turn devide by components/systems/etc.
 - Game window setup.
-- Start menu with buttons.
+- Start and Game Over menus with buttons.
 - Game state transitions (Start Menu / In Game / Game Over).
 - Events examples.
 - Simple collision examples.